-While on a day trip to Cambodia from Thailand, my husband and brother in law were detained at the border.
+While on a day trip to Cambodia from Thailand, my husband and brother in law were detained at the border (Major EEEK Moment!).
 Here’s our story of how to avoid it happening to you.

 With limited vacation days available on a trip to Thailand, we decided to embark on an ambitious day trip to see the legendary temples of Angkor Wat.
 Our group consisted of my husband, his brother, my father, and myself.
 I contacted a well reviewed tour company on Tripadvisor.
 They advised me a day trip was possible, and even better, they would take care of all the details.
 Perfect!
 I thought, and patted myself on the back smugly for thinking of adventure.

-While the enjoyable details of my trip can be read about in a previous post, I’m focusing this post on the stressful experience that occurred at the border, where I sorely miscalculated the ease of the trip.
+While the details of my trip can be read about here, I’m focusing this post on the stressful experience that occured at the border, where I sorely miscalculated the ease of the trip.

 My partner however is Caucasian, born and raised in the US, with the skin tone of a translucent jellyfish.
 In other words, he couldn’t hide his western looks without severe plastic surgery and a month long membership to a tanning salon.
 Even though we both have US passports, and the same month long visa issued to US passport holders, I’m allowed more leeway in official situations.

 This became glaringly apparent as we tried to cross back into Thailand at the border crossing of Poi Pet.
 We had just finished a wonderful day of temple sightseeing at the Unesco heritage site of Angkor Wat.
 At the border, we exited our chartered vehicle to meet our liaison.
 He guided us through the exit process, what forms to fill out and where to access the officers and informed us he would meet us on the other side.

 Going through immigration was fairly routine.
 You form a queue, where the officers in their windowed booths inspect your passport for the correct paperwork and stamp your passport.